 The party leasing the asset (lessee) is often provided with an option to buy the asset right after the lease term finally ends.
 The lessor can typically get about 80% or even 90% of the fair value of the leased asset if there is an up-front rent payment made.
 If the asset is intended for long-term use, the prepaid lease can reduce the present value of the tax liability of the lessor by about 50%.

 What are the Core Requirements?

 There are core requirements for a prepaid lease.
 First is the lease term.
 It should not go beyond 80% of the remaining life of the asset.
-The next requirement is the residual value which is the estimated fair value of the asset when the lease term ends.
-This value should be 20% of the original cost of the asset.
+The next requirement is the residual value, which is the estimated fair value of the asset when the lease term ends.
+The residual value should be 20% of the original cost of the asset.

 The last requirement is the purchase option.
 If the lessee wishes to purchase the asset, it must be for a reasonable amount.
 There cannot be a bargain purchase option.
 If these requirements are not met, then the lease will be considered a capital lease and is treated differently for accounting purposes.